expo/expo/docs/versions/unversioned/guides/using-clojurescript.rst

    npm install -g exp

    # Connect to iOS simulator
-   exp start -i ios
+   exp start -i

    # Or connect to Android devices or simulators
-   exp start -i android
+   exp start -a

 For more information, see :ref:`exp Command-Line Interface <exp-cli>`.